-DAY 4 SUNDAY NOV 21 ARUSHA NATIONAL PARK - MOUNT MERU
+DAY 4 SUNDAY NOV 20 ARUSHA NATIONAL PARK - MOUNT MERU

 9 AM Experience Arusha National Park, which covers Mount Meru, a prominent volcano with an elevation of 4566 m, in the Arusha Region of northeastern Tanzania.
-The Park is small but varied with spectacular land-scapes in three distinct areas.
+The Park is small but varied with spectacular landscapes in three distinct areas.
 Dinner and various nightlife options.
-Overnight at Kibo Palace Hotel. www.kibopalacehotel.com
+Overnight at Palace Hotel Arusha. www.palacehotelarusha.com